 Tondern Island Cottage

-The screen porch features a teak dining set that seats ten (twelve in a pinch) and is the ideal spot for long outdoor dinners away from the bugs.
+The screen porch presents a teak dining set that seats ten (twelve in a pinch), and is the ideal spot for long outdoor dinners away from the bugs.
 It was important for the owners that the screen porch feel like an integral part of the cottage.
-To achieve this the Altius team devised a massive custom pocket door, affectionately known as the King Kong door.
-Often left open for days and weeks at a time the opening blurs the transition from inside to out and creates a truly integrated living space that then leads out to the front deck.
+To achieve this, we devised a huge custom pocket door, affectionately known as the “King Kong door”.
+Often left open for days and weeks at a time, this blurs the transition from inside to outside and creates a truly integrated living space that leads out to the front deck.